How to Make Buckwheat Cake

 I used extra virgin olive oil as the fat in this recipe but any relatively neutral flavored oil will work.
 Avocado oil or melted coconut oil are good substitutes.

-I used coconut milk in this cake but you can substitute any type of milk you prefer.
+I used coconut milk in this cake but you can use any type of unsweetened plant-based milk you prefer.
 Almond milk and oat milk are good options.

-A small amount of apple cider vinegar activates the baking soda in this recipe which helps the cake rise.
-You can substitute lemon juice or white vinegar if you prefer.
+A small amount of vinegar or lemon juice activates the baking soda in this recipe which helps the cake rise.
+White vinegar, apple cider vinegar, or lemon juice all work well.

 This recipe calls for unsweetened applesauce.
 You can use either homemade or store bought applesauce in this recipe (just be sure that it doesn’t contain added sugar).
 Or you can substitute very ripe mashed bananas instead of applesauce if you prefer.